cncf/communitygroups/best_practices.md

 ### Ticketing for an event

-All Cloud Native Community Groups (CNCGs) must use community.cncf.io for registration of their events.
+All Cloud Native Community Groups (CNCGs) must use [Open Community Groups](https://ocgroups.dev/cncf) for registration of their events.
 Each meetup must remain free to attend.

 ## 4. Run the event